Thursday, April 25, 2013

 Grandmother (part I)

-Dad told me Jamie had visited Grandmother.
-Grandmother opened her eyes briefly but did not know Jamie was there.
+“She’s not able to swallow, so they gave her meds under her tongue and made her comfortable.
+Jamie visited Grandmother, and Grandmother opened her eyes briefly but did not know Jamie was there.”

-“I don’t think she will recognize you or know you’re there.
-I think you should remember her the way you saw her last,” he said.
+“I don’t think she will recognize you or know you’re here.
+I think you should remember her the way you saw her last.”

-Grandmother was not ready to die because I still don’t think she knows Jesus.
-She wouldn’t let me have conversations about her salvation.
+Grandmother is not ready to die because I still don’t think she knows Jesus.
+She wouldn’t let me have conversations about salvation.

 Before I went to bed, I cried and prayed, “Lord, I want her to meet you so bad because I don’t want her to go to Hell.”